pulongma/Computer-Model-Emulation-with-High-Dimensional-Functional-Output-in-Large-Scale-Observing-System-Unc/README.md

 # General description
- This file shows the entire pipelines to implement the NNGP-based emulator in combination with the active subspace approach for dimension reduction.
+ This repo shows the entire pipelines to implement the NNGP-based emulator in combination with the active subspace approach for dimension reduction.
  The details of the methods can be found in the paper titled "Computer Model Emulation with High-Dimensional Functional Output in Large-Scale Observing